SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | ----------- | -----------: |
 > | **📏 Self** |  **🎯 Self** |
 >
-> **Effect:** Until the start of their next turn, the breaker has a double edge on abilities and is automatically affected by all potency effect
+> **Effect:** Until the start of their next turn, the breaker has a double edge on abilities and is automatically affected by all potency effect.

 > ⭐️ **Breaking Point**
 >